 3. Bianchi Merino Wool Cycling Jersey

 This 1885 classic, is the oldest bicycle-manufacturing enterprise that is currently in operation.
 They were the trailblazers who first employed the same sized wheels with pneumatic rubber tyres.
 It is their ingenuity, that resulted in the cool and classic striped jersey.
 Legens such as Mario Cippollini and Jan Ullrich worshipped the jersey.
-Made from 100% polyester, this cycling jersey comes with a YKK zip.
+Made from 100% merino wool, this cycling jersey comes with a YKK zip.
 You can buy this vintage cycling jersey in both long and short sleeves.

 4. Le Col by Wiggins Vintage Modern jerseys